 What kind of cooktop do you have?
-For a smoothtop electric range, you need a skillet with a very flat bottom to make contact with the surface.
+For a smoothtop electric range or cooktop, you need a skillet with a very flat bottom to make contact with the surface.
 In addition, if you have an induction cooktop, you'll need a skillet made of a magnetic material, such as stainless steel or cast iron.
 (If you're not sure about a pan's construction, you can test it by sticking a magnet to the bottom.)

 We know, we know, life is a big enough hassle without having to hand wash, but, guess what?
 If you want to get the most out of your cookware -- any cookware -- you need to seriously consider making the dishwasher off-limits for your skillets.
 The harsh detergents, high heat and possibly banging against other dishware in the dishwasher will shorten the life of any pan.
 Here is a quick guide to how to care for your cookware to maximize its performance and durability:

 Cast iron.
 Hand wash only, you don't even need to use soap, just hot water and elbow grease along with a scrubbing brush or pad.
 You should not soak these pans for long periods, but a brief soaking to loosen cooked on foods won't hurt.
 Dry thoroughly and rub a very thin coating of vegetable oil on the inside before storing it away.

 Stainless steel.
 While stainless steel is usually billed as dishwasher safe, it's better to hand wash and, as with cast iron, you can use a variety of scrubbers without worrying about scratching the finish.
-Also, Barkeeper's Friend (Est. $9.50 for 2) or a similar abrasive cleanser is highly recommended to scrub out the baked-on bits.
+Also, Barkeeper's Friend (Est. $9 for 2) or a similar abrasive cleanser is highly recommended to scrub out the baked-on bits.
 You can also safely soak stainless steel in hot water and dish soap for a few hours or overnight -- doing so usually loosens even tough, baked on "stuff" so that it can be easily wiped clean.